 The project has the potential to improve operational forecasting of tropical cyclone intensity changes, which have improved very slowly over the past two decades.
+The new consensus intensity model is ready for operational transition, and provided improvements of up to 14% during the real time tests in 2012.
 Better intensity forecasts will aid in mitigation procedures during tropical cyclones, including coastal evacuations and relocation of Department of Defense assets.